 There are two main types of proxies:

 - Residential proxies – provide IP addresses assigned by ISPs to the user.
 These IPs are real IP addresses with a real physical location, making them perfect for web scraping because they can imitate organic browsing behavior.
-Residential proxies help businesses scrape relevant market research data from the leading websites by providing higher privacy levels and reducing the chances of being blocked or detected by the target websites.
+Residential proxies help businesses use website data scraping to gather relevant market research data from the leading websites by providing higher privacy levels and reducing the chances of being blocked or detected by the target websites

 - Datacenter proxies – providing users with complete anonymity and the highest level of private IP authentication, data centers aren’t assigned to users by ISPs as they come from secondary corporations.
 This type of proxy is designed to fully imitate a real internet connection, making it ideal for web scraping needs.